 of students agreed that they can apply their strengths as a first-generation student after Founding Scholars incoming students participated in 2019, the first year of Founding Scholars

 $75 per participant.
 The program fee will be charged to your student account in August.
 The fee will cover program supplies, t-shirt, and snacks.
-We will provide food for activities that are off-campus, away from GWorld vendors.
+We will provide food for activities that are off-campus, away from dining halls.

 We do not want program fees to be a barrier to participation.
 Fee waivers are available for those who express financial need.
 If you have questions about fee waivers, please reach out to the Founding Scholars team at [email protected]